Sanming Fujian, China Travel Guide

 For long-distance buses, arrive at the bus station at least 30 minutes before departure.
 This gives enough time for boarding and ensures a smooth start to your trip.
 Services connect to various regional destinations.

-Confirm your departure times and transportation methods a day before you leave.
+Confirm your departure times and modes of transportation a day before you leave.
 This helps avoid last-minute rush or confusion, contributing to a stress-free departure.